Tuesday, Sep. 2, 2014

 Caps and Gowns

-Caps and gowns will be available in the Business Office beginning Monday, May 13 once you have cleared your account.
-You are requested to pay any account balance you may have due at the Business Office during regular business hours prior to 12 p.m. on Friday, May 10.
-This year caps and gowns may be kept by the graduates as a keepsake.
+Caps and gowns will be available in the Business Office beginning Monday, May 12 once you have cleared your account.
+You are requested to pay any account balance you may have due at the Business Office during regular business hours prior to 12 p.m. on Friday, May 9.
+Caps and gowns may be kept by the graduates as a keepsake.
 Questions regarding caps and gowns and settling your Virginia Wesleyan account should be directed to Elaine Aird in the Business Office at 757.455.3310.

 Following the ceremony, all graduates will process to the C-MAC in the Jane P. Batten Student Center, where you will pick up your diploma.
 Students with financial holds on their account will not receive their diploma until the hold is cleared by the Business Office and/or Financial Aid Office.